Light And Shadow: Carl Jung's Insight Into Personality Types

 Unfortunately, this is easier said than done, as it has become a part of our nature to reject our shadow and consider ourselves wholly good.

-The shadow has the potential of being powerful
+The shadow has the potential to be powerful

 To help you learn to accept the shadow of yourself, Jung argues that it is important to understand that while, in essence, it is animalistic, there is the capability of the shadow being a creative and powerful asset.
 When developing from youth, many characteristics and talents are repressed to align with social expectations.
 What is often unnoticed is that not all repressed behaviors are necessarily forced beneath the surface with good intentions.